Approximate invariance for ergodic actions of amenable groups: Introduction

 \subsection{Counterexamples}

-Our two last theorems in this paper address the asymmetry in the roles of $A$ and $B$ in Scholium \ref{ubd1} and Scholium \ref{ubd2}.
-We note that the first of these results says that if $A, B \subset G$ are large and

-then $A$ cannot be spread-out.
-If $G$ is abelian (or only admits abelian finite factors), then $A$ is in fact contained in a proper periodic set for which \eqref{dP} holds.
-However, in general, we make no such assertion about the set $B$.
-The same asymmetry appears in Scholium \ref{ubd2}.
-We stress that by looking deeper into the proofs of Scholium \ref{ubd1} and Scholium \ref{ubd2} some very rough information \textsc{can} be deduced about $B$, but this information is certainly not on the same level as the one we deduce about $A$. \\
+Some readers might interpret the asymmetry in the roles of the sets $A$ and $B$ in Theorem \ref{dens1ubd} and Theorem \ref{dens2ubd} as a sign of incompleteness; after all, in these theorems, we only make assertions about $A$, and say nothing about $B$.
+Of course, if $G$ is abelian, one can simply swap the order of $A$ and $B$, and then use the theorems above to deduce things about the set $B$.
+However, there is no reason why this trick should work if $G$ is non-abelian.

-The aim of the following two theorems is to show that if $G$ is "sufficiently non-abelian", then the situation is truly asymmetric, and the corresponding containment statements for the set $B$ do simply not hold.
-Both examples will be produced by our "Counterexample Machine", which we construct in Section \ref{Section_counterex}.
+The aim of the next two results (which are proved in Section \ref{sec:cntex}) is to show that if $G$ is sufficiently non-abelian (certain two-step solvable groups will do), then the roles of $A$ and $B$ are truly asymmetric, and the conclusions about the set $A$ in Theorem \ref{dens1ubd} and Theorem \ref{dens2ubd} do \emph{not} hold for $B$.
+Both results are derived from a general counterexample machine for semi-direct products which should be of independent interest.